List of largest consumer markets

 Below is a list of the largest consumer markets of the world, according to data from the World Bank.
-The countries are sorted by their Household final consumption expenditure (HFCE) which represents consumer spending in nominal terms.
-If measured by purchasing power parity (PPP) terms, China is estimated to be the largest consumer economy today.
+The countries are sorted by their household final consumption expenditure (HFCE) which represents consumer spending.
+Values are in nominal terms in United States dollar and adjusted for purchasing power parity (PPP) in constant 2021 international dollar in nominal terms.
+A large (and especially larger than the whole economy (100% GDP)) percentage typically indicates the existence of an informal economy, at least in terms of income.